2021 South Sandwich Islands earthquakes

 The 2021 South Sandwich Islands earthquakes were a pair of powerful earthquakes, followed by many strong aftershocks which struck along the South Sandwich Trench in August 2021.
 The quakes measured 7.5 and 8.1 on the moment magnitude scale, according to the United States Geological Survey.
-The mainshock is tied with another event in 1929 as the largest earthquake ever recorded in this region and the Atlantic Ocean as a whole, and is tied with the 2021 Kermadec Islands earthquake as the second largest earthquake of 2021.
+The mainshock is tied with another event in 1929 as the largest earthquake ever recorded in the South Atlantic region, and is tied with the 2021 Kermadec Islands earthquake as the second largest earthquake of 2021.

 Tectonic setting

-These earthquakes occurred in the Scotia subduction zone, where the South American plate subducts westward beneath the Scotia Plate and South Sandwich microplate (a component of the broader Scotia plate) at a rate of 71 mm/yr.
+These earthquakes occurred in the Scotia subduction zone, where the South American Plate subducts westward beneath the Scotia Plate and South Sandwich microplate (a component of the broader Scotia plate) at a rate of 71 mm/yr.